-Breathe SoCal’s O24U® environmental educational program empowers youth in underserved Los Angeles communities with the health education tools necessary to improve their indoor and outdoor environments, manage lung health risks, and prevent related illnesses such as asthma.
+Breathe SoCal’s O24U® environmental educational program empowers youth in underserved communities with the health education tools necessary to improve their indoor and outdoor environments, manage lung health risks, and prevent related illnesses such as asthma.
 The program uniquely addresses environmental education and encourages youth to become advocates for clean air and healthy lungs by promoting sustainable behaviors in support of a healthier environment and greater lung health for themselves and their community.

 O24U®places special emphasis on engaging children living in disproportionately impacted communities by the social determinants of health.
 We target grades 3-8 to align with California Environmental Education Initiative principles.
 Curriculum topics range from air pollution and health concepts to practical solutions that everyone can take to reduce harmful emissions and mitigate effects of air pollution and toxic indoor environments.
 Students complete an O24U® ‘Be Green’ commitment at the beginning of the program, pledging to play an important role sharing environmentally friendly habits with friends, family, and their community.

 O24U® utilizes a train-the-trainer approach with on-going technical support.
 Breathe SoCal health educators train after-school facilitators to ensure their understanding and ability to teach the curriculum to children.
 Additionally, each student takes pre- and post- tests and facilitators implement one activity per module.
 Breathe SoCal health educators monitor student knowledge gain and provide incentive items/certificates to students upon completion of the program.
 As a result of our success, many students report positive behavior changes such as recycling and reduced resource consumption.

 - Environmental Justice